6 things OCD treatment at NOCD Therapy is not (and what it actually is)

 NOCD Therapy is 100% virtual and available to people in all 50 states in the U.S. and even outside of the U.S. In the past, finding a therapist specialized in OCD and ERP had been notoriously difficult—if not almost impossible in some regions, especially in rural areas—given the regional mental health licensing laws and scarcity of ERP-trained providers.
 Online therapy bridges the access gap to ERP treatment by removing the location barrier.
 And since face-to-face ERP has been proven to be just as effective virtually as in-person, people with OCD are able to access specialized OCD treatment no matter where they live.

-NOCD Therapy is covered by insurance for over 1 in 3 Americans and is significantly more affordable than what the majority of people pay for in-person ERP, at $170 per session with payment plan flexibility.
+NOCD Therapy is covered by insurance for over 1 in 3 Americans and is significantly more affordable than what the majority of people pay for in-person ERP, with payment plan flexibility.
 The reason is that we know that ERP historically has been difficult to access for many people not only due to limited availability, but also high costs.
 We built NOCD to make OCD treatment accessible to everyone who needs it.
 Currently, we accept major insurance plans including UnitedHealthcare, Cigna, Blue Cross Blue Shield plans, and many others—but our goal is to eventually have every insurer globally cover NOCD Therapy.
 Until then, we plan to offer our therapy session price at about 50% off for our members who don’t have insurance.
 It’s because we’re committed to our mission.

 5. NOCD Therapy isn’t only a treatment service for “prototypical” OCD themes.